Moveworks vs Freshservice: AI vs Traditional IT Support (November 2025)

 The AI handles password resets, software provisioning, policy lookups, and HR questions without human involvement.
 It ingests knowledge from multiple sources and uses LLMs to generate responses grounded in company documentation, acting as a copilot layer above enterprise systems like ServiceNow, Workday, and Okta through APIs and pre-built connectors.

-ServiceNow's $2.85 billion acquisition in March 2025 has created uncertainty around product independence, pricing, and whether the AI assistant will eventually require a ServiceNow subscription, prompting many to explore Moveworks alternatives.
+ServiceNow's $2.85 billion acquisition in March 2025 has created uncertainty around product independence, pricing, and whether the AI assistant will eventually require a ServiceNow subscription, prompting many to research Moveworks alternatives.

 Transition periods after acquisitions typically bring integration delays and shifting support priorities as acquiring companies consolidate roadmaps.